MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-fpga-web-service.md

 ### Convert the model

-Before you can deploy to FPGAs, convert the model to the ONNX format.
+Before you can deploy to FPGAs, convert the model to the Open Neural Network Exchange format ([ONNX](https://onnx.ai/)).

 1. [Register](concept-model-management-and-deployment.md) the model by using the SDK with the ZIP file in Azure Blob storage.
 Adding tags and other metadata about the model helps you keep track of your trained models.